• Skip to primary navigation

 3 Indian chutney's in small white bowls

 In India, we love our condiments.
 And chutneys are a big part of it.
-They are served with every appetizer - giving an option to customize or add a level of depth and flavor to the dish.
+They are served with every appetizer – giving the option to customize or add a level of depth and flavor to the dish.

 Can you imagine a samosa without any chutneys?
 Or chaat without chutneys? that would be so bland!

-Okay...let me make a bold statement here "I have never purchased ready made chutney".
-Yes, it's true!
+Okay…let me make a bold statement here “I have never purchased ready-made chutney”.
+Yes, it’s true!

 I grew up eating homemade chutneys all the time.
-So when I got a try of a store-bought chutney at a get together, I can tell you it was no where close to the fresh taste of homemade chutney.
-Since then it has always been chutneys from scratch for me.
+So when I got a try of a store-bought chutney at a get-together, I can tell you it was nowhere close to the fresh taste of homemade chutney.
+Since then, it has always been chutneys from scratch for me.

 I know it can be overwhelming when you did not grow up eating chutneys.
-Many times you don't even know what is in the chutney.
-All you identify with is the color of it - green, brown and red chutney.
+Many times you don’t even know what is in the chutney.
+All you identify with is the color of it – green, brown, and red chutney.
 They have become the second name of these sauces!

 So I want to share the secrets of how you can easily make and store these chutneys.